codatio/codat-docs/docs/integrations/commerce/woocommerce/commerce-woocommerce-setup.md

 - Enable the WooCommerce integration.
 - Check your sync settings.

-No registration is required to set up our WooCommerce integration.
+No registration is required to set up and enable our WooCommerce integration.

 ## Enable the WooCommerce integration